Smog-Olufolahan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * A script that changes the owner of the file hello to ther user betty: chown betty hello
 ## 4. Empty!
 * A script that creates an empty file called hello: touch hello
+## 5. Execute
+* A script that adds execute permission to the owner of the file hello: chmod u+x hello